5 Ways to Get on a Spotify Playlist

 I’m the queen of trying to find loopholes when everyone else says it can’t be done.
 Official Spotify playlist curators are unbelievably elusive and well guarded.
 They are also not the only way to make your way onto a playlist.

-Below are five ways to get your song onto a Spotify playlist starting with two that essentially have no barriers and ending with the official playlists that require more strategy and savvy.
+Below are five ways to get your song onto a Spotify playlist.
+The first two essentially have no barriers.
+The last three which include official Spotify playlists take a bit more strategy and savvy.

 1. Make Your Own Playlist

 The easiest way to get on a playlist is to simply make your own.
 It may seem a little bold to create a playlist with your music, but you have to start somewhere, right?
 By creating your own playlist you’ll have control over what bands you’d like to be aligned with, branding of your band and you’ll have the ability to create a framework for your sound.
 When creating a playlist, make sure it has a minimum of 20 songs with no artist repeating in the playlist to increase the chances of Spotify aggregators finding the playlist you’ve created.

 This is a great way to create alliances with other bands, your fans, or people in the industry to create another layer of engagement.
 Essentially, you give power to the people to add songs to the playlist.
 By giving others a vested interest, it increases the chances of additional promotion of the playlist whether with a fan, band or industry person.
 In the case of the fans, it gives you an idea of the style of bands they gravitate toward.
 Anyone who has access to your playlist can add songs, delete songs or change the order so make sure you only share the link with people you trust if you are more protective.
 Once you’ve created a playlist, to make it collaborative simply click on the … next to the play button and select “Collaborative Playlist.”
 The share the link with your friends, other bands or your fans.